 Instagram allows users to explore topics based on hashtags that they are interested in.
 For instance, a user interested in traveling to India might follow the hashtag #incredibleindia to get a steady stream of posts related to travel in India.

-This feature presents a great opportunity for businesses looking to expand their reach through Instagram.
+This feature presents a great opportunity for businesses looking to expand their reach through Instagram (and can be particularly useful for businesses that are just starting out).
 If you know what hashtags your target users follow actively, you may instantly reach a wide pool of target users who may not necessarily be your followers.